mboudet/tripal/docs/user_guide/example_genomics/func_annots/kegg.rst

 --------------

  KEGG/KAAS (http://www.genome.ad.jp/tools/kaas/).
 The KAAS server receives as input a FASTA file of sequences and annotates those with KEGG orthologs and pathways.
+The downloaded KEGG annotation file will look like this:

+FILE GOES HERE.

 The KEGG OBO